amoreo71/amoreo71/README.md

 ## 👋 My name is Angus (@amoreo71)

 📍 I am a PhD researcher at the Liverpool School of Tropical Medicine (LSTM).
+A also practice as a medical doctor in the UK.

 ✏️ I work on antimicrobial resistance (AMR) predominantly among Gram-negative bacteria, as well as neglected tropical disease (NTD) surveillance.
 My PhD research focuses on linking the genomic surveillance of AMR and schistosomiasis in rural areas of Malawi.